kjenod/pubsub-facades/README.md

 from pubsub_facades.swim_pubsub import SWIMSubscriber from subscription_manager_client.models import Subscription

-# a message_consumer is supposed to accept a protonMessage parameter where the incoming message will be passed
+# a message_consumer is supposed to accept a proton.Message parameter where the incoming message will be passed
 def message_consumer(message: proton.Message):
     return message.body